DataDog/dd-agent-comp-experiments/README.md

 Using struct tags and a utility function would allow for a very regular, greppable arrangement of configuration parameters with very little per-component boilerplate.
 This will also ease testing of components: tests can simply provide a filled-in configuration struct, instead of manually setting configuration parameters.

+# Open Questions

+## Self-Referential APIs

+A few parts of the agent -- status, health, flare -- have nontrivial implementations both on the server side and client side of the IPC API.
+Should the client side be implemented in an app (e.g., in `cmd/agent/flare`) or in the same component (`comp/flare`) or in a different component?

 # TODO

  * [DONE] component.yml?